PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 header-imm  Adds an immediate word to the target dictionary.

 The following words add a word to the target dictionary, and mark that it is foldable if that many arguments are all literals.
-For example 2 3 + just generaes a 5, and is called 2 foldable.
+For example 2 3 + just generaes a 5, and ``+`` is called 2 foldable.
-This reduces the required memory area.
+This reduces the required memory.

 header-imm-0-foldable Adds an immediate foldable word to the target dictionary.